-In the UK, sainfoin starts flowering in May and continues for around 60 days.
-If cultivated as a crop and cut, this will encourage 2-3 flowering periods, through to early September and thus provides a good source of pollen and nectar for over-wintering bees.
+In the UK, sainfoin starts flowering in May and continues up to October.
+If cultivated as a crop and cut, this will encourage 2-3 flowering periods, and thus provides a good source of pollen and nectar for over-wintering bees.
 Syngenta research led to a recommendation for general sowing of sainfoin to enable bees to lay down food reserves for the winter.